 For gridded velocity data for western North America based on CMIP3 projections, see this page .

-Velocity based on individual GCMs: GCM name
+Velocity based on individual CMIP5 GCM

 |